ipozdnyakov/small_x_dijets/readme.txt

 more sofisticated and flexible control and reuse of similar parts, so it goes.

-To reflect the nature of the physical analysis of collisions data the workflow in the project is organised as follows

-	- each task of the analysis developing in separate branch
-	- after completion branch have to be merged to master branch
 - finally master branch should be a "button" for running full analysis

 /Docs		- contains detailed information on various aspects of the analysis,
 		  additional to this readme.txt